Who writes the tourism website’s articles?

 Where would you recommend that a foreign tourist go in Estonia?
 What should they do?

-It depends what kind of person they are and what they’re looking for.
+It depends on what kind of person they are and what they’re looking for.
 I’d find that out first.
-Then I’d give them suggestions based on their preferences, because Estonia really does has something for everyone.
+Then I’d give them suggestions based on their preferences, because Estonia really does have something for everyone.

 Personally, I’m drawn to nature and to peace and quiet, and therefore to places that offer both, along with an outstanding culinary experience.
-My second favourites are Tallinn and Tartu, each of which has its own charming urban atmosphere.
+My second favourites are Tallinn and Tartu, each with its own charming urban atmosphere.

 Photo author: Felix Hau